kiran94/prfiesta/README.md

 # Get all pull requests in parquet format with a custom file name
 prfiesta -u kiran94 --output-type parquet --output my_pull_requests.parquet

+# Get all pull requests and export to a duckdb database
+prfiesta -u kiran94 --output-type duckdb --output mydatabase.duckdb

 # Get all pull requests for more then one user
 prfiesta -u kiran94 -u user2